chorsley/python-Wappalyzer/README.rst

 Call it with::

-    % python -m Wappalyzer
+    python -m Wappalyzer

 positional arguments:
   url                   URL to analyze

 optional arguments:
-  -h, --help            show this help message and exit --update              Update the technologies file from the internet --user-agent USERAGENT
+  -h, --help            show this help message and exit --update              Use the latest technologies file downloaded from the internet --user-agent USERAGENT
                         Request user agent
   --timeout TIMEOUT     Request timeout